 Is an amateur home based weather station located in Hampton Virginia, USA.
 The Blackmore Weather Station came into existence in May 2005 for family and friends to see LIVE!
 Weather Conditions at our home.
-The Blackmore Weather Station is powered by a Davis Wireless Vantage Pro2 with Standard Radiation Shield.
+The Blackmore Weather Station is powered by a Davis Wireless Vantage Pro2 Plus with Fan.
 The station has been upgraded over time to now include:

 Located on the southeastern tip of the Virginia peninsula on the Chesapeake Bay, Hampton is the oldest continuously settled English community in the United States.
 As an Indian village called Kecoughtan, it had been visited by the first English colonists before they sailed up the James River to settle in Jamestown.